oliverphan/GameCentre/Phase2/Meeting-Notes/nov-16.md

 ### Other
 + Oliver to start on the matching game
-+ New design: Using a separate file
++ New design: Using a separate file for the current User to be passed around
 + Instantiating boardManager in TitleActivity

 ### Future maybe goals